niki4810/cypress-101/docs/README.md

 - Running cypress in CI.

-If you find any information to be inaccurate or needs improvement, please feel free to open a PR.
+If you find any information to be inaccurate or needs improvement, please feel free to open a PR 🙌.

 ---

+# Prerequisites

+This tutorial assumes you have:
+- Basic understanding on how to run commands in a terminal or command prompt.
+- Node installed on your machine.
+- Basic understanding of javascript would be nice to have.

+---

 # Getting started
 The app we will be testing is a simple item details page which is rendered on the server-side.
-Users can select multiple variations of the item, add the item to the cart, change the zip code, view reviews and ads on the page.
+Users can select multiple variations of the item, add the item to the cart, change the zip code and view reviews & ads on the page.
 The below screencap shows the demo application:

 ![01-app-introduction](https://user-images.githubusercontent.com/1467801/64465537-081f1b80-d0c2-11e9-9795-8efb1ab31fc0.gif)